maxnmcbride/CodeWarsPractice/README.md

 Create a function that takes an integer as an argument and returns "Even" for even numbers or "Odd" for odd numbers.

+7. Find the smallest integer in the array

+Given an array of integers your solution should find the smallest integer.

+For example:

+Given [34, 15, 88, 2] your solution will return 2
+Given [34, -345, -1, 100] your solution will return -345
+You can assume, for the purpose of this kata, that the supplied array will not be empty.